Narrabri

 Coal seam gas proposal

-A coal seam gas field has been proposed for the Narrabri area.
-It will extend west to Yarrie Lake, which will be surrounded by 450 gas well pads with 850 gas wells over the next 20 years if the project goes ahead.
-The project has been opposed by a coalition of rural residents and urban environmentalists.
+In 2019, a coal seam gas field was proposed for the Narrabri area.
+As of 2019 It will extend west to Yarrie Lake, which will be surrounded by 450 gas well pads with 850 gas wells over the following 20 years if the project goes ahead.
+The project was opposed by a coalition of rural residents and urban environmentalists.

 Popular culture